 - Overseen multiple presentations of the two early Warwick MOOCs, The Mind is Flat (x7 presentations) and Shakespeare and his World (x5).

-- Been responsible for developing and delivering five new MOOCs and their repeat presentations; Big Data (x3), Babies in Mind (x5), Literature and Mental Health (x3), Supply Chains in Practice (x2) and Leadership for Healthcare Improvement and Innovation (x2).
+- Been responsible for developing and delivering four new MOOCs and their repeat presentations; Big Data (x3), Babies in Mind (x5), Literature and Mental Health (x3), and Supply Chains in Practice (x2).

 These MOOCs have taken me, and my skills, further than I ever could have managed.
 Not only have I managed the development of these MOOCs (both technically and pedagogically) but I have developed my skills and responsible, across different faculties, for various aspects of the developing online courses, internally for WBS and externally on behalf of Warwick, including: